 Mental health is especially important to us in light of the recent worldwide pandemic and we hold various in-house activities and events to monitor and maintain the mental health of our people.

-"Improving diversity, particularly at QC level, is a core goal in our 2019-2024 Strategic Vision.
+"Improving diversity, particularly at KC level, is a core goal in our 2019-2024 Strategic Vision.
 This is critical to ensure that Chambers better reflects the clients it serves and has talented, diverse people working in an inclusive environment."

 Rebecca Priestley, Chief Executive